Dale Earnhardt Jr.: JR Motorsports

+Crew chief

+In June 2025, Earnhardt took on the role of interim crew chief for JR Motorsports driver Connor Zilisch for the Xfinity Series race at Pocono Raceway, following a one-race suspension being issued to the team's regular crew chief, Mardy Lindley.
+Zilisch won the race, giving Earnhardt his first win as a crew chief in his first appearance in the role.

 Broadcasting career

+NBC (2018–2023)

 In 2016, Earnhardt was a guest analyst in NASCAR Cup and Xfinity race broadcasts on Fox and NBC.

 Earnhardt joined the NASCAR on NBC broadcasting team as a color commentator for the 2018 season.
 He made his debut on NBCSN's NASCAR America on March 12, 2018, joining Leigh Diffey, Jeff Burton, and his former crew chief Steve Letarte.
 In his debut at the 2018 Overton's 400 at Chicagoland Speedway, he coined his catchphrase: "Slide job!" when Kyle Busch and Kyle Larson battled for the lead on the final lap.

+Amazon Prime Video and TNT (2025 onwards)

+On February 29, 2024, The Athletic reported that Earnhardt Jr's contract with NASCAR on NBC expired after the 2023 season and would reportedly be leaving NBC for Amazon and TNT's new NASCAR coverage in the next TV contract that starts in 2025.

+On May 7, 2024, it was officially announced that he would join the broadcast teams of Amazon Prime Video and TNT starting in 2025, presumably continuing as a color commentator.
+Earnhardt will also participate in a Bleacher Report content series that will be co-produced with his Dirty Mo Media production company.

 Business interests

 Earnhardt owns Hammerhead Entertainment, a media production company that created and produced the TV show Back in the Day, which aired on SPEED.
 Hammerhead also produced "Shifting Gears", a show on ESPN2 that chronicled his 2008 team switch.

-He was partners with a group of investors who were building Alabama Motorsports Park, a Dale Earnhardt Jr. Speedway.
-The track was to be located near Mobile, Alabama and would feature stock car racing, kart racing and a road course.
+He was a partners with a group of investors who were building Alabama Motorsports Park, a Dale Earnhardt Jr. Speedway.
+The track was to be located near Mobile, Alabama, and would feature stock car racing, kart racing, and a road course.
 This would have joined with his partial ownership of Paducah International Raceway.

 As of 2013, Earnhardt has his own signature line of eyeglass frames, partnering with NY Eye Inc. In August 2012, he entered the automobile dealer business, opening Dale Earnhardt Jr. Chevrolet and Dale Earnhardt Jr. Buick-GMC-Cadillac in Tallahassee, Florida in association with car owner Rick Hendrick.

 Earnhardt co-owns the Whiskey River Beer and Wings restaurants in Charlotte, North Carolina, and at the Charlotte Airport.

-Earnhardt is also the co-owner of FilterTime, alongside former NASCAR driver Blake Koch.
+Earnhardt is also the co-owner of FilterTime, a residential air filter delivery service, alongside former NASCAR driver Blake Koch.

-Earnhardt has been a long time sim racer.
-In November 2020, he officially joined iRacing as an executive director and is part of the management committee.
+Earnhardt has been a long-time sim racer.
+In November 2020, he officially joined iRacing as an executive director and was part of the management committee.

 On January 9, 2023, a consortium consisting of Earnhardt's DEJ Management, Jeff Burton Autosports, Inc., Kevin Harvick Incorporated, and Trackhouse Racing Team purchased the CARS Tour.